YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 compArray
 ```
- must have length 4 or greater, and it is filled in with the components and returned. **Parameter** *compArray* an array that this method fills with                  color and alpha components and returns @return the RGBA components in a
+ must have length 4 or greater, and it is filled in with the components and returned. **Parameter** *compArray* an array that this method fills with                  color and alpha components and returns *Return* the RGBA components in a
 ```java
 float
 ```